Optimization of Catalog Content for SEO

 In X-Cart, a meta description and keywords tags can be defined for every page of the store site.

-To edit the default site meta description, click on the [Edit] link for the respective field.
+To edit the default values, use the Pencil icon opposite the respective field.

-On the pages of products and categories, as well as on the content pages in the Pages section (Content > Pages), you can find the fields to set the meta description and meta keywords for the respective pages:
+On the products and categories details pages, as well as on the content pages in the “Pages” section (Content > Pages), you can find the fields to set the meta description and meta keywords for the respective pages:

 Another thing to consider when dealing with the SEO optimization of your X-Cart store is the file robots.txt.